kvnkho/kvnkho/README.md

 My name is Kevin Kho.
 I am currently working on [Fugue](https://github.com/fugue-project/fugue/), a minimal interface to bring Python, Pandas, and SQL code to Spark, Dask, and Ray.
 Most recently, I was at [Prefect](https://github.com/PrefectHQ/prefect) as an Open Source Community Engineer where I managed the Slack community and created content.
 Before working on open-source tooling, I was a data scientist for four years across [Paylocity](https://www.paylocity.com/) and [Itron](https://www.itron.com/).

-I am currently contracting part time with Citi helping them scale compute workflows to distributed computing.
-I am looking for more contract opportunities around big data.
+I am currently working as an AI Engineer in [Drata](https://drata.com/) helping apply AI towards the compliance industry.

 :mailbox_with_no_mail:&nbsp;&nbsp;&nbsp;&nbsp;**Contact me!**